geogardenclub/geogardenclub.github.io/docs/develop/deployment.md

 Invoke `./run_deploy.sh`.
 This script does the following:

-* Invokes `cider bump minor` and `cider release` so that all of the unreleased changes are moved to a new release number, and that release number is recorded in the pubspec.yml.
+* Invokes `cider bump minor` and `cider release` so that the unreleased changes are moved to a new release number, and that release number is recorded in the pubspec.yml.
 * Commits the updated CHANGELOG.md and pubspec.yml files to GitHub.
 * Creates a "deploy directory" at `~/Desktop/ggc-deploy-<VERSION>`.
 * Builds the ggc_app.ipa file and copies it to the deploy directory.